 For more information on preparing for release, please see the Release Process

-Any type of discount above 20%, whether a curated feature spot, a weeklong deal, or a custom configured discount will trigger a notification e-mail to users with your game on their wishlist.
+Any type of discount at or above 20%, whether a curated feature spot, a weeklong deal, or a custom configured discount will trigger a notification e-mail to users with your game on their wishlist.

 Discounts must, at a minimum, affect the lowest priced package for a game.
 For example, if you have a $20 Regular and $30 Deluxe package for your game, just discounting the the Deluxe package would not trigger wishlist notification e-mails, you would also need to discount the Regular package.

 Discounts must be global.
 There may be different packages across regions, but all regions must be discounted.

 Discounts must be over 8 hours in duration, and may not be over one week old.

 For more information on discounts, please see the Discounting